thunderheadone/one-sdk-ios/README.md

 When the Thunderhead SDK is integrated into an app configured with Firebase Cloud Messaging (FCM), or utilizes a third-party library using FCM, additional configuration is required to ensure push messaging continues to work on all SDKs utilizing FCM.
 You must forward the `onNewToken` and `onMessageReceived` callbacks to *all* SDK message APIs from the service that extends `FirebaseMessagingService`.

-If using the Thunderhead SDK for push, forward the callbacks as shown below:
+If app utilizes the Thunderhead SDK for push messaging, forward the callbacks as shown below:
 ```java
 // Call when a new FCM token is retrieved:
 One.setMessagingToken(newToken);